Prateek-com/city-complain-portal-Demo/README.md

 Some minor bugs are currently present, which will be fixed soon.

 The backend is under active development and is being built alongside the server integration.
+I Have done forntend . but still some part also need some time for review